-- Overview of the MIGNEX project and objectives of the survey. - Explanation of the survey instrument and enumerator guide.
+- Overview of the MIGNEX project and objectives of the survey.

+- Explanation of the survey instrument and enumerator guide.
 We will discuss each question, giving opportunities for clarification and potential final tweaks to be made to the translations of the survey.
 We will then practise the survey on paper, before moving on to smartphones or tablets, to enable enumerators to get a good understanding of the survey instrument without getting distracted by technology.
-The training will ensure enumerators have a good and consistent understanding of every question and all responses, including the use of 'don't know' and 'refuse to answer' responses.

-- Interview technique, including discussion of tone and volume of voice when asking questions.
+The training will ensure enumerators have a good and consistent understanding of every question and all responses, including the use of 'don't know' and 'refuse to answer' responses. - Interview technique, including discussion of tone and volume of voice when asking questions.
 This will be practised too, for example in a role play or performance. - Discussion on informed consent, including how to ask for it, and how to reassure respondents who may have concerns. - Guidance on the interview environment.
 Since neighbours or family gatherings can bias perception questions, we will train enumerators on how to prevent other people from joining the interviews and, if they do, how to prevent them from giving their opinion and answering instead of the respondent. - Sampling processes, including tests and different types of practical sessions inside and outside the venue, including sampling of dwellings, households and respondents.
 Particular emphasis will be placed on practising the random walk.
-There will also be a session on how to read maps. - The use of smartphones or tablets, including security precautions and means to preserve battery life. - Safety and security as well as behaviour in the field, including briefing on action to take in potential emergencies or difficult situations. - Steps taken by MIGNEX survey team to ensure quality data.
+There will also be a session on how to read maps. - The use of smartphones or tablets, including security precautions and means to preserve battery life. - Safety and security as well as behaviour in the field, including briefing on action to take in potential emergencies or difficult situations and the reporting of potential incidental findings (e.g. reports of violence, criminal activities, or similar) - Steps taken by MIGNEX survey team to ensure quality data.